Atcold/NYU-DLSP20/README.md

 *Jupyter Notebooks* are used throughout these lectures for interactive data exploration and visualisation.

 We use dark styles for both *GitHub* and *Jupyter Notebook*.
 You should try to do the same, or they will look ugly.
+JupyterLab has a built-in selectable dark theme, so you only need to install something if you want to use the classic notebook interface.
-To see the content appropriately install the following:
+To see the content appropriately in the classic interface install the following:

  - [*Jupyter Notebook* dark theme](https://userstyles.org/styles/153443/jupyter-notebook-dark);
  - [*GitHub* dark theme](https://userstyles.org/styles/37035/github-dark) and comment out the `invert #fff to #181818` code block.